Last Updated on

 Simply stated: you can’t.
 Nobody can.

 This is where the idea of laddering life insurance policies comes in.
 A little trick to pay for what you need when you need it most, without having to waste money in the future unnecessarily.
+Many people will benefit from having multiple life insurance policies, for various lengths and amounts of coverage, to protect their loved ones in the event of an untimely death.
 Here’s how it works.

 Understanding the Laddering Strategy